Setting: The riverfront in Hartford, CT.

 The purple sky is punctuated by small pink clouds that transform into plump ghosts with clownish red noses.
 The cloud-ghosts move together in one kaleidoscopic unit, a series of imperfect mirror images arranged in a circle, twisting with the precision of synchronized swimmers.
 Then they vanish.

-Although it rises with surprising swiftness, the white moon remains our constant companion for the whole evening – a spotlight to illuminate the action on the night stage.
+Although it rises with surprising swiftness, the moon remains our constant companion for the whole evening – a spotlight to illuminate the action on the night stage.
 I have always loved looking at the moon but there’s something special about it tonight, beaming in the purple sky with quiet majesty.

 What happens next is beautiful and mysterious, a thing that surprises us both.